Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

-In this subsection, we will model the behaviors of $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$ by combining the ideas discussed in the above three paragraphs.
+In this subsection, we will model the behaviors of $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$ by combining the ideas discussed in the above two paragraphs.
 Considering that both $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$ are defined as the time for a reference particle to jump out, we can assume a basin for the particle to represent the potential energy barrier it experiences \cite{ajliu2016natphy}.
 The shape of the basin is determined by the local configuration of the reference particle.
 When shear is applied, the basin is tilted.
-In Fig.~\ref{fig:pel_tilt} (a), we review the flow conditions for extracting $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$ with respect to the configuration at $t=t_1$.
-Figure~\ref{fig:pel_tilt} (b) illustrates the evolution of PEL for measuring $\tau_\mathrm{sh}$.
-In this case, the shear is steady, and the PEL tilts more and more with time before the mechanical instability.
-Figure~\ref{fig:pel_tilt} (c) illustrates the evolution of PEL for measuring $\tau_\mathrm{LC}$.
+In figure~\ref{fig:pel_tilt} (a), we review the flow conditions for extracting $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$ with respect to the configuration at $t=t_1$.
+Figure~\ref{fig:pel_tilt} (b) illustrates the evolution of basin for measuring $\tau_\mathrm{sh}$.
+In this case, the shear is steady, and the basin tilts more and more with time before the activation or the mechanical instability occurs.
+Figure~\ref{fig:pel_tilt} (c) illustrates the evolution of basin for measuring $\tau_\mathrm{LC}$.
 Here, the external shear stops at $t=t_1$.
 Consequently, the basin also stops tilting at $t=t_1$.
 Figure~\ref{fig:pel_tilt} elucidates the difference between $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$. $\tau_\mathrm{sh}$ describes the local relaxation in flow.
 It is determined by the combined effect of thermal activation and convection.
 For $\tau_\mathrm{LC}$, the convection is eliminated by stopping external shear and, thus, it is determined by the thermal activation from the distorted configuration at $t=t_1$.
 From the above discussion, it is seen that $\tau_\mathrm{LC}$, rather than $\tau_\mathrm{sh}$, directly reflects the local configuration and the particle-level energy barrier.

 Now we put our attention on the particle-level basin.
 We denote the energy barrier of the basin at zero strain as $E_\mathrm{b}$.
 Without external shear, the probability of thermal activation occurring within a small time interval $\mathrm{d}t$ is proportional to $\Gamma \exp \left( -E_\mathrm{b} /k_\mathrm{B}T \right) \mathrm{d}t$, where $\Gamma$ is the attempt frequency.
 The value of $E_\mathrm{b}$ varies in space \cite{wyart2024pnas, wyart2025pnas}.
 According to the activation picture, $E_\mathrm{b}$ is related to $\tau_\mathrm{LC}$ at equilibrium by: